abdulazees1111s/esp32-blynk-led/README.md

 ---

-## 💻 Software Requirements

-- Arduino IDE
-- ESP32 Board Package
-- Blynk Library (latest version)

----

 ## 🧠 How It Works

 1. ESP32 connects to WiFi.
 2. ESP32 authenticates with Blynk Cloud using an Auth Token.
-3. When a switch is toggled:
+3. When a switch is toggled in the dashboard:
-   - Blynk sends a value to a Virtual Pin.
+   - Blynk sends a value to the corresponding Virtual Pin.
-   - `BLYNK_WRITE()` reads the value.
+   - `BLYNK_WRITE()` function reads the value.
    - The corresponding LED turns ON or OFF.
-4. LED status can be sent back to the dashboard.
+4. LED status is displayed in the Serial Monitor.